BradleyIW/ktor-slack-events-plugin/README.md

 A Ktor plugin that allows you to write cleaner code whilst building Slack bots with Ktor.
-A simple wrapper around the event driven design Slack API follows with some classes to help you focus on building and writing cleaner more testable code without having to inject `SlackApp` everywhere.
+A simple wrapper around the event driven design Slack API follows with some classes to help you focus on building and writing cleaner more testable code without having to inject `App` everywhere.

 In order to use this plugin, you'll need to be familiar with the [Java Slack SDK](https://github.com/slackapi/java-slack-sdk) (including Bolt for Java) and it's functionality.